sultan-nassar/CardReactApp/README.md

 ## Installation

+1. install git on your computer from the link https://git-scm.com/downloads <br>
-1. Clone the repository to your local machine: <br>
+2. Clone the repository to your local machine: <br>
 a.
 Open a new VS code in a new folder <br>
 b.
 Open the terminal <br>
    Bash